 Clinical Child and School Specialization

 Required courses (30 hours): PSYC 514, 520, 521, 537a, 541a, 543a, 553, 556, 557, 565.

+Required practicum (7 hours): PSYC 524.
-Thesis (3 hours):PSYC 599, or

-Final Project (3 hours): PSYC 598.
+Thesis (3 hours):PSYC 599, or Final Project (3 hours): PSYC 598.

+EXIT REQUIREMENTS

 Candidates for the Master of Arts must submit a thesis proposal for approval by a thesis advisory committee, carry out the proposed thesis, submit a written report, and complete an oral examination.
 Candidates for the Master of Science degree who do not intend to pursue the Specialist Degree must also successfully complete a thesis.
 MS candidates intending to pursue the Specialist Degree may choose to complete an acceptable research paper rather than a thesis.

 SECONDARY EDUCATION

+Contact: Graduate Program Director

+Application Deadlines: